Nuclei-Software/nuclei-board-labs/doc/source/overview/overview.rst

    :width: 600
    :alt: overview_fig1

-   Architecture of Nuclei Board Labs
+   Hierarchy of Nuclei Board Labs

 The labs are developed based on the `Nuclei Software Development Kit (Nuclei SDK) <https://github.com/Nuclei-Software/nuclei-sdk>`__ which is an open software platform to facilitate the software development of systems based on |nuclei_core|.